 There are many different types of employer-sponsored plans.
 Some of them are great financial planning vehicles.
 If you ask your current employer what options you have, you may find that you have options you didn’t even know about.

-Consider a Simple IRA, thrift-saving plan, or deferred compensation options.
+Consider a SIMPLE IRA, thrift-saving plan, or deferred compensation options at this stage.

-As mentioned before, 529 plans are specialized investment accounts to give tax-advantaged savings for education expenses.
+As mentioned before, 529 plans are specialized investment accounts which give tax-advantaged savings for education expenses.
 529 plans are typically the best vehicle to save for college.

-At this step of savings is a good time to contribute to a 529 plan for long-term savings goals.
-For example, if you want to pay for your children’s education without the need for student loans or scholarships, then the best plan is to start saving for this goal the day that they are born.
+This step of savings is a good time to contribute to a 529 plan for long-term savings goals.
+If you want to pay for your children’s education without the need for student loans or scholarships, then the best plan is to start saving for this goal the day that they are born.

-That being said, if you must choose between saving for your retirement or saving for your children’s college education, you should choose your own retirement.
-You can help your children pay back their student loans at favorable interest rates a lot easier than you can replace your lost retirement savings so late in the journey.
+Even though college savings has a shorter time frame than your retirement, we recommend prioritizing your retirement.
+You can help your children pay back their student loans at favorable interest rates a lot easier than you can replace your lost retirement savings late in the journey.

 Most of the money in the 529 plans we help manage is owned by grandparents for a wide variety of reasons, but if you have extra savings left at this point and anticipate future education expenses, you would likely benefit from saving in a 529 plan.

-If you’ve made it this far in your savings steps, you should consider a systematic Roth conversion strategy.
+If you’ve made it this far in your savings steps, you would likely benefit from considering a systematic Roth conversion strategy.

-Generally speaking, if you have any money in a taxable brokerage account you might benefit from engaging in a plan of systematic Roth conversions.
-Roth conversion plans can get complex, but there are some simple rules to do something rather than nothing.
+Generally speaking, if you have any money in a taxable brokerage account you might benefit from engaging in a systematic Roth conversion plan.
+Roth conversion plans can get complex, but there are some simple rules that can guide you.
+Generally, doing something is better than nothing.
 Since Roth conversions cannot be undone, make sure that you understand how much money you will owe before you complete a Roth conversion.